Pointers to Classic Mac Sites

 MIT RTFM FAQ site for MacMac Frequently Asked Quetions.
 A little dated..

 Brad's MacMinix Page Minix is a varient of Unix for really small systems.
-Not much action since 1996 for version 1.5
+The site has been updated to about 2005.

 OpenMac group for documents on Mac hardware.
 Apparently associated with the MacBSD folks.